 A QSD is needed to develop and implement the Passive Treatment Plan and will require office and field hours for that individual.
 This is often a contracting cost to a consultant from the discharger or payment of QSD-staff hours for the discharger’s organization.
 This cost will be highly variable, depending on the amount and duration of exposed soil conditions and the number of precipitation events that produce discharge from a site.
 The range is therefore estimated at $2,500 to $6,500 per year for the QSD and $500 to $1,250 in laboratory analysis costs.

-2. Training
+I.F.2.
+Training

 The reissuance of this General Permit requires updates to the QSD and QSP training program first introduced in the previous permit.
 Additional and revised training for all parties implementing this General Permit have been identified since 2009 and incorporated into this reissuance.
-Specific training needs include: 1) QSD and Qualified SWPPP Practitioners (QSPs) revised roles on the site, 2) training for passive treatment and TMDL implementation, and 3) statewide re-test and/or re-certification of Qualified SWPPP Developers, Qualified SWPPP Practitioners and Trainers of Record.
+Specific training needs to include: 1) Qualified SWPPP Developers (QSDs) and Qualified SWPPP Practitioners (QSPs) revised roles on the site, 2) training for passive treatment and TMDL implementation, and 3) statewide re-test and/or re-certification of Qualified SWPPP Developers, Qualified SWPPP Practitioners, and Trainers of Record.

 a.
 QSD and QSP revised site roles